thaler-lab/PyFJCore/README.md

 - **fjcore.hh**
     - Changed namespace from `fjcore` to `fastjet` to facilitate interoperability with the FastJet Python extension.
-    - Added definition of `PseudoJetContainer`.
     - Wrapped some code in `IsBaseAndDerived` that SWIG cannot parse with `#ifndef SWIG_PREPROCESSOR` and `#endif`.
 Since SWIG doesn't need this code for anything, it parses the file correctly without affecting the actual compilation.
-    - Replaced return value of all methods/functions that typically return `std::vector<PseudoJet>` with `PseudoJetContainer`.
     - Changed templated `ClusterSequence` constructor to an untemplated version using `PseudoJet` as the former template type.

-- **fjcore.cc**
-    - Replaced return value of all methods/functions that typically return `std::vector<PseudoJet>` with `PseudoJetContainer`.

 ## fjcore README